pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: Introduction

 It is known that the increasing size of neural networks typically improves model generalization ability and accuracy at the cost of memory and compute resources for model deployment.
-The advance of mixed-precision training has been a milestone for deep learning efficiency. \citet{micikevicius2018mixed} established its use in practice, demonstrating that fp16 (half-precision, 16 bits total with 5 exponent and 10 significand bits) could handle weights and activations while fp32 accumulations preserved gradient fidelity, yielding speedups of $2-3 \times$ on NVIDIA Volta GPUs.
+The advance of mixed-precision training has been a milestone for deep learning efficiency. \citet{micikevicius2018mixed} demonstrated that fp16 (half-precision, 16 bits total with 5 exponent and 10 significand bits) could handle weights and activations while preserving gradient precision with fp32 accumulations, yielding a speedup of $2-3 \times$ on NVIDIA Volta GPUs.
 This approach has been integrated into PyTorch \citep{NEURIPS2019_9015} and implemented via Automatic Mixed Precision (AMP)\footnote{https://pytorch.org/docs/stable/amp.html}, which automates training in low precision with gradient scaling, lowering memory consumption by approximately 50\% for models like ResNet-50 \citep{7780459}.
 However, AMP’s dependence on hardware-supported fp16 hinders its flexibility to other floating-point formats, a constraint our emulator eliminates by supporting arbitrary precision configurations.
-Further, \cite{perez2023training} propose the training method via the scalings for fp8 (8-bit floating-point with two formats \citep{noune20228, micikevicius2022}{---}exponent bits and 2 significand bits for E5 and 4 exponent bits and 3 significand bits for E4) linear layers by dynamically updating per-tensor scales for the weights, gradients and activations, validating an acceptable performance of GPT and Llama 2 deployed with fp8 precision across model sizes ranging from 111M to 70B.
+Further, \cite{perez2023training} propose the training method via the scalings for fp8 (8-bit floating-point with two formats \citep{noune20228, micikevicius2022}{---}5 exponent bits and 2 significand bits for {e5m2} and 4 exponent bits and 3 significand bits for {e4m3}) linear layers by dynamically updating per-tensor scales for the weights, gradients and activations, validating an acceptable performance of GPT and Llama 2 deployed with fp8 precision across model sizes ranging from 111M to 70B.

 Central to this research domain is the advance of integer quantization methodologies, including binary, ternary, and 4- to 8-bit schemes \citep{xi2023training, 10.5555/3692070.3694288}, which significantly compress model parameters and intermediate representations while maintaining performance \citep{jacob2018quantization}. \cite{xi2023training} introduce a training method for transformers with all matrix multiplications implemented with the 4-bit integer arithmetic.
 These methods are crucial for minimizing memory usage and computational demands, rendering them especially valuable for deploying DNNs on edge devices and other hardware with limited resources.
 To make the compressed information useful, it is critical to devise quantization strategies that explicitly maintain similarity between the original and quantized representations, a challenge that necessitates sophisticated similarity-preserving algorithms \citep{zhu2021towards} that enables more efficient training and deployment of larger neural networks.